 Use recipes that are up to date.
 Some canning recommendations have changed dramatically over the last 20 years.
 While capturing a family-favorite memory might be your goal, recipes from cookbooks and the internet are generally not tested to ensure safety.
 Especially if you are using recipes that date before 2015, it’s a good idea to compare your home recipe with research-tested recipes, choosing a tested recipe to ensure your efforts are safe and delicious.
 The good news is that all research-tested recipes are available for free from the National Center for Home Food Preservation: https://nchfp.uga.edu Recipes for canning vegetables or tomatoes, fruits, meats or even fermenting sauerkraut or making genuine crock pickles are all available.

 Start with equipment in good working order.
-This canning season, some equipment has been in short supply.
-Some canners are hard to find and jars and lids have been scarce.
+Some equipment may be in short supply.
+Some canners are hard to find and jars and lids have may be scarce.
 The right equipment is still important!
 Remember that some pots can double as a boiling water canner.
 A boiling water canner should have a flat bottom so that it fits nicely on the stove top, and a tight-fitting lid.
 An alternative to a boiling water canner for acidic fruit or pickles is to use an atmospheric steam canner.
 A steam canner uses non-pressurized steam to safely can high-acid foods.
 If you are canning low-acid foods like vegetables or meats, you must use a pressure canner.
 A pressure canner will have either a dial-gauge or a weighted gauge.
 A tested recipe will give instructions for using a pressure canner to safely preserve food.
 A multicooker such as an Instapot is not safe for home canning.
 Review information on safely using a boiling water canner, and atmospheric steam canner, or a pressure canner before you begin.
 If you are planning to use a pressure canner with a dial-gauge, remember your gauge should be tested once a year before using.
-You can have your gauge tested for free by bringing your canner to the Lincoln County Extension Office located in the lower level of the Lincoln County Service Center at 801 N Sales Street in Merrill.
-Please allow a few days for testing.

 Assemble jars and other items.
 Extension recommends standard home canning jars (Mason-style jars) for canning.
 If you choose to use other types of jars, they must fit a two-piece metal lid and band.
 There is greater risk of jar breakage and possible seal failure with non-standard canning jars.
 Check all jars to make sure they are not chipped or cracked.
 Only two- piece lids are recommended for home canning.
 For best performance, lids should be purchased new each year (the sealing compound will break down on storage); although stored in a cool, dry location, lids stored up to three years may seal.
 Under no circumstances should you reuse canning lids.
 A jar that does not seal effectively may spoil or the contents may become unsafe.
 Individuals who have been canning for years are often surprised to find that lids no longer need to be heated before use, and they should never be boiled before using.
 Both jars and lids should be washed in clean, soapy water and rinsed before use.
 Jars should be pre-heated before filling.
 Sort through screw bands to make sure they are not rusted before applying.
 Other items that come in handy for home canning include jar fillers, tongs, and lid wands.